Protein structure prediction: Tertiary structure

 The practical role of protein structure prediction is now more important than ever.
 Massive amounts of protein sequence data are produced by modern large-scale DNA sequencing efforts such as the Human Genome Project.
 Despite community-wide efforts in structural genomics, the output of experimentally determined protein structures—typically by time-consuming and relatively expensive X-ray crystallography or NMR spectroscopy—is lagging far behind the output of protein sequences.

 The protein structure prediction remains an extremely difficult and unresolved undertaking.
 The two main problems are the calculation of protein free energy and finding the global minimum of this energy.
 A protein structure prediction method must explore the space of possible protein structures which is astronomically large.
 These problems can be partially bypassed in "comparative" or homology modeling and fold recognition methods, in which the search space is pruned by the assumption that the protein in question adopts a structure that is close to the experimentally determined structure of another homologous protein.
-On the other hand, the de novo protein structure prediction methods must explicitly resolve these problems.
+In contrast, the de novo protein structure prediction methods must explicitly resolve these problems.
 The progress and challenges in protein structure prediction have been reviewed by Zhang.